teaguestockwell/levels-v2-flutter/README.md

 1. click on green button that looks like this in bottom left of vs code ><
 2. click open workspace in container
 3. code stuff && profit?
+# Testing
+#### Where are the integration tests?
+Flutter comes bundled with the dart vm.
+When you run flutter test it renders widgets of the app in memory or on a device.
+The test has full interactivity with that running widget. https://flutter.dev/docs/testing
+#### run tests
+inside container run: flutter test
+#### run tests generate html code cov
+inside container run: test/cc_report.sh
 # What the heck is a fullstack template?
 BSwenson made a tool that mock the P1 env locally by injecting an auth header.
 This allows us to create roles and profiles for users authenticated with P1's Keycloak: https://code.il2.dso.mil/brandon.swenson/fullstack-template